icopy-site/awesome/docs/awesome/awesome-billing.md

 ### Software design and implementation

-Now that you're somewhat familiar with the concepts and practive of accounting, here are some resources to help you implement that knowledge into software systems.
+Now that you're somewhat familiar with the concepts and practice of accounting, here are some resources to help you implement that knowledge into software systems.

 - [Moonpig: a billing system that doesn't suck](https://blog.plover.com/prog/Moonpig.html) - Design decisions behind a billing and accounting system.
 Key takeaway: some companies still pays by checks; do not use floats; complex customer workflows; date and time issues; mutable data.

 - [Books, an immutable double-entry accounting database service](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/) - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.

+- [TigerBeetle](https://github.com/coilhq/tigerbeetle) - A distributed financial accounting database to ensure that the money either moves, or doesn't move, that it doesn't get lost somewhere in between.

 - [Django Hordak](https://django-hordak.readthedocs.io) - Core functionality of a double entry accounting system for Django.